 Blastomycosis is an uncommon, but potentially serious fungal infection.
-It primarily affects the lungs, and is caused by the fungus Blastomyces dermatitidis.
+It primarily affects the lungs, and is caused by the fungus Blastomyces.
 The signs and symptoms of illness that can result from exposure to this soil organism are variable.

-Approximately 50% of people who are infected with B. dermatitidis will not have symptoms.
+Approximately 50% of people who are infected with Blastomyces will not have symptoms.
 Among the infected persons who develop symptoms, the symptoms vary from mild to severe, and can be fatal.
 A very serious progressive illness involving multiple organ systems can occur in an untreated patient.

-- Blasto is an infection caused by the fungus Blastomyces dermatitidis.
+- Blasto is an infection caused by the fungus Blastomyces.

-- The fungus lives in most soil and decaying wood and leaves.
+- The fungus lives in moist soil and decaying wood and leaves.

 - Illness can occur two to 15 weeks after breathing in the fungal spores.